-It would be tiresome for us to list the ways in which Blade Runner is both the best and most played out sci-fi film in recent memory.
-The Harrison Ford cult-classic has been the chosen favourite of the movie aficionado since its release because of the ambiguous plot and apocalyptic nuances.
+It would be tiresome for us to list the ways in which Blade R is both the best and most played out sci-fi film in recent memory.
+The Harrison Ford cult-classic has been the chosen favourite of the movie its release because of the ambiguous plot and apocalyptic nuances.

 As such the Ridley Scott-directed film has always been endlessly analysed and re-analysed, by those unreserved and unflattering critics — movie nerds.
 But perhaps most of all by its own director.